Why Do Orthopedic Surgeons Hate Podiatrists?

 3. Some Orthopedic surgeons don’t like podiatrists simply because they have different cliques and are different.

 4. A lot of Orthopedic surgeons have had to clean up the podiatrist’s messes.
-Hence the dislike some exhibit towards podiatrists.
+Hence the dislike of some exhibit towards podiatrists.

 5. Orthopedic surgeons hate podiatrists because of differences in their education levels.
 Orthopedic surgeons graduate from medical school, whereas podiatrists do not graduate from medical school.
-Orthopedic surgeons are more skillful in medicine and surgery.
+Orthopedic surgeons are more skilful in medicine and surgery.

 6. Anger between podiatrists and orthopedic doctors stems from conflicts about who should conduct foot surgery.
-Orthopedic doctors want to ban podiatrists from doing foot and ankle surgery, while podiatrists want to continue practicing their specialty (foot and ankle).
+Orthopedic doctors want to ban podiatrists from doing foot and ankle surgery, while podiatrists want to continue practicing their speciality (foot and ankle).

 7. Podiatrists have a negative reputation among orthopedic surgeons because they are often poorly versed in areas of medicine outside of podiatry.